-David Ellingsen is a photographer and environmental artist who creates images of site-specific installations, landscapes, and object studies that speak to the human impact on the natural world.
-Employing different photographic techniques for each thematic series, Ellingsen acts as archivist, surrealist, and storyteller as he calls attention to the temporary state of the environment both directly and through subversive commentary about consumerist society.
-As a conceptual, humanistic photographer, Ellingsen poses questions about the transience and temporality of existence, and his subjects are marked by simplicity, empathy, and a wounded sense of humanity’s fate.
+Employing a range of photographic processes across his thematic projects, Ellingsen acts as archivist, surrealist, and storyteller as he calls attention to the contemporary state of the environment.
+Ellingsen’s images engage questions around the transience and temporality of existence and his thematic subjects are marked by simplicity, empathy, and a wounded sense of humanity’s fate.